basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

 ## Sensor Data

-#### Simple Case

 Riak's scalable design makes it useful for data sets, like sensor data, that scale rapidly and are subject to heavy read/write loads.
 Many sensors collect and send data at a given interval.
 One way to model this in Riak is to create a bucket for each sensor device, and use the interval as a unique key (i.e., a date or combination of date/time), then store update data as the value.
 You could then query on the interval; or alternatively store a timestamp as a secondary index (piece of queryable metadata attached to the key/value pair) that would allow you to perform queries on specific ranges or perform MapReduce queries against the indexes.

 #### Complex Case